i-doit/knowledge-base/docs/en/i-doit-add-ons/checkmk2/index.md

 ### Fixed

 -   Tags (static) Dropdown ‘Tag group’ attributes cannot be deleted
--   CheckMK 2: Tags are not displayed with the tag group in reports
+-   Checkmk 2: Tags are not displayed with the tag group in reports

 ### [1.6.1] – 2021-06-15